NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

 // Expected output: "A medium pizza with white crust and green anchovies, feta, pineapple on top."

 ```

+## New Vocab
+These are some important new words we've learned so far.
+If you don't remember what any of these mean, re-read the chapter so far or ask an instructor.
+1. Scope
+1. Return statements

 ***
 ## Lightning Exercise